What is the time period for winter housing?

 Yes, including the wearing of masks, social distancing, no cross-visitation between buildings, and no visitors and guests in campus buildings.
 There is more information in the COVID-19 addendum to the Student Handbook.
 Policies are reviewed and revised during the semester as local conditions, state health department directives, and CDC guidance change.

 Will students on campus be required to carry a meal plan?

 No. No meal plan is offered during interim.
 Dining options on campus will be very limited.
 Cooking facilities are provided in all residence halls.
 Appliances in building kitchens vary (stoves, ovens, microwaves, refrigerators).
 Cooking is not permitted in student bedrooms with the exception of heating food in a College-approved microwave unit.
 Students may cook in common building kitchens or inside units with private kitchens (e.g. suites, apartments).

 Can I access my room during the semester break?

-Students will not be permitted to come back to campus to pick up or drop off items during the semester break so be sure to remove all the items you think you may need while you are away from campus.
-Only students registered for Winter Housing may access their fall/spring semester room.
+No. Be sure to remove all items you may need while away from campus.
+Only students registered for winter housing may access their fall/spring semester room.
 In emergencies, students may contact the Office of Residence Life for special permission.
 Public Safety will assess a fee for this service.

 What if plans for the spring semester change?

-Please keep in mind the College’s plan for the spring semester may be adjusted if guidance related to the virus is updated.
-Individual plans may change as well.
-Students who don’t/can’t come back to campus for the spring, will be required to remove any personal belongings left in College housing at their own expense including storage/shipping.
+Students who can’t come back to campus for the spring will be required to remove any personal belongings left in College housing at their own expense including storage/shipping.